ColumbiaPython/Syllabus/README.md

 10. Dec 2nd 1:30 - 3:30 pm Intro to natural language processing with python package: nltk (HW5: model evaluation, HW4 due)
 11. Dec 9th 1:30 - 3:30 pm Intro to deep learning with python package: tensorflow & Keras
 12. Dec 16th 1:30 - 3:30 pm Student Final Project presentation (HW1-5 project demo)

+## Textbook
+There is no required textbook for this course, and so as the real world.
+This is a project-based learning course.
+Each of you will have individual specific interested in

 ## Office hour
 Please reserve my office hour appointment in the link: